grscheller/scheller-linux-archive/linux/info/vimNotes/vimFactoids.md

   to vim.
 If vim is started with the name vi, it launches itself in vi compatibility mode.
 Vim in compatibility mode is neither POSIX compliant nor a Vi clone.
+* You cannot navigate around file in _Insert Mode_ or _Replace Mode_
+  with the arrow keys.
+Hitting `<ins>` while in these modes does not swap you between them.